WICG/storage-buckets/explainer.md

 Each storage bucket also has an entry point to
 [the Web Locks API](https://wicg.github.io/web-locks/).
-The entry point matches `NavigatorLocks.lock` in
+The entry point matches `NavigatorLocks.locks` in
 [the Web Locks API spec](https://wicg.github.io/web-locks/#lockmanager).

 ```javascript